Britain's FTSE drops as Standard Chartered and miners fall again

 LONDON, Feb 24 Britain's top share index fell on Wednesday as miners, luxury stocks and Standard Chartered came under pressure for a second straight session.

-The FTSE 100 fell 1.5 percent to 5,874.01 by 1438 GMT, edging into negative territory for the week following a strong rally last week that was the biggest weekly gain for the index this year.
+The FTSE 100 fell 1.5 percent to 5,872.29 by 1156 GMT, edging into negative territory for the week following a strong rally last week which was the biggest weekly gain for the index this year.

-Standard Chartered was among the worst hit on the index because brokers downgraded their target prices on the Asia-exposed bank after it posted its first loss in 26 years on Tuesday.
+Standard Chartered was among the top fallers on the index, after the Asia-exposed bank slumped to its first loss is 26 years.

-It slumped 5.7 percent after a spate of broker target price downgrades from Deutsche Bank, Bank of America/Merrill Lynch and Nomura, taking total losses since it reported the results to around 12 percent.
+It fell 4.5 percent after a spate of broker target price downgrades from Deutsche Bank, Bank of America/Merrill Lynch and Nomura, taking losses since it reported results on Tuesday to more than 10 percent.

 "The continued weak revenue momentum in 4Q15 was worse than anticipated," analysts at Deutsche Bank said in a note.